HullLab/AutoMorph/README.md

 Focus will move the original segmented files to z.stacks/ and (if run sucessfully) the final images can be found in focused/.

+Focus can all be run with the following flags:

+-v, --verbose : increases the verbosity of focus, in particular it will print the zerene.log to the screen as ZereneStacker runs

+--reset : will reset the input directory to a pre-focused state, to be used if focus fails for some reason or you want to rerun

 ##### Using focus with ZereneStacker

 Change zerene_dir in focus/focus.cfg to reflect the location of the Zerene Stacker software (and it's executable script) on your system.